Internet Explorer, Chrome, Firefox Web Browser Tweaks2005-10-04 (updated: 2015-04-03) by Philip

 Use memory cache

 Firefox has the ability to write cached files to RAM instead of the hard disk.
 This is much faster, and reduces hard disk drive wear.
-It is highly recommended if using SSD drives.
+It is especially useful to reduce drive wear if using SSD drives.

 To change the cache location to RAM: